lytics/grid/grid.v3/README.md

 ## Sending Messages
 Sending messages is always done through the client.
 The client configuration has only one required parameter, the namespace of the grid to connect to.
+Different namespaces can communicate by simply creating clients to the namespace they wish to send messages.

 ```go
 const timeout = 2 * time.Second